New bounds on the anti-Ramsey numbers of star graphs: Introduction

-{\bf Result 3:} For the general case we show that the matching based algorithm is a $(1+ \frac {\kappa+2} {\delta-1})$-factor approximation algorithm.
-Here $\kappa = n/|M|$ where $n$ is the number of vertices in $G$ and $M$ is a maximum matching in $G$.
-Considering the attempts of Adamaszek and Popa to get a better approximation guarantee for graphs with perfect matching, it is natural to consider this ratio.
-This factor is better than the previous known 2 factor for the general case, when $\kappa < \delta - 3$.
+{\bf Implication of Result 3 to the approximation guarantee of the sub-factor based Algorithm (when $q=2$):} From Result~3, for the general graphs, we get that the sub-factor based algorithm (when $q=2$) has an approximation guarantee, $(1+ \frac {2(\kappa+1)} {\delta-1})$.
+Here $\kappa = n/2|M|$, where $n$ is the number of vertices in $G$ and $M$ is a maximum matching in $G$.
+Considering the attempts of Adamaszek and Popa to get a better approximation guarantee for graphs with a perfect matching, it is natural to consider this ratio.
+The approximation guarantee that we obtained using the parameter $\kappa$ is better than the previously known 2-approximation guarantee for the general graphs (for $q=2$) when $\kappa < (\delta - 3)/2$.

-From the technical looking approximation factor $(1 +(\kappa+2)/(\delta-1))$, we can easily get the following corollaries for interesting special cases:
+From the technical looking $(1 +2(\kappa+1)/(\delta-1))$-approximation guarantee, we can easily get the following corollaries for some interesting special cases:

 \begin {itemize}